Filing a Mesothelioma Claim in Illinois

 AML and VFW Service Officers in Illinois

-For assistance getting VA benefits, veterans can reach out to a Veteran Service Officer (VSO) through the American Legion (AML) and Veterans of Foreign Wars (VFW).
+For assistance getting VA benefits, veterans can reach out to a Veteran Service Officer (VSO) through the American Legion (AML) and/or the Veterans of Foreign Wars (VFW).

 VSOs are experts accredited by the VA to help veterans understand the complex claims process.